-WILD BATHING WOOD-FIRED SAUNA - CALENDAR
+WILD BATHING WOOD-FIRED SAUNA's - CALENDAR

-Wednesday 30th: 2pm-7pm
+2pm-7pm

 TURN UP THE HEAT

-Our sauna can host up to 6 people in one session.
-Book an individual seat (mixed sauna/max 6 people) or book out the full barrel (max 6 people) Sessions are 55 minutes long, children between 8-17yrs only.
+Book an individual seat (mixed sauna) or book out the full barrel Sessions are 55 minutes long, children between 8-17yrs only.

 Don’t miss out on this unique wellness experience by the Wild Scottish shoreline.
 Book Now and Experience the Benefits.